skraft9/skraft9/README.md

 - **API Security** – Found a vulnerability in a production API that allows for the enumeration of over 300 active insurance policies.

-- **Vulnerability Research** – Discovered over a dozen vulnerabilities in Elastic software.
+- **Application Security** – Discovered over a dozen vulnerabilities in Elastic software.

 - **Sensitive Information Disclosure** – Located sensitive data exposed via public S3 buckets.